liviucotfas/ase-windows-applications-programming/02 - Creating Types.md

 	}
 	```

--   In the Main method try to cast from
+2. In the Main method try to cast from

-    -   UserAccountTypeEnum.
-SoftwareDeveloper to System.Int32
+    -   UserAccountTypeEnum.SoftwareDeveloper to System.Int32

     -   System.Int32 to UserAccountTypeEnum